raphaelrobert/mimi-delivery-service/draft-robert-mimi-delivery-service.md

    federated environments, as well as the protocol between the Delivery Service and the Queueing Service.

+TODO: Expand prose in the individual subsections of the Operations section.
+TODO: Expand Metadata-reduced section.

-The delivery service can operate in one of two modes: A normal mode and a privacy perserving mode, where the individual operations leak as little metadata as possible with each operation.
-The protocol defined in this document allows for both modes.
-For simplicity, the main part of this document specifies only the parts relevant for the normal mode, with the remaining parts specified in
+The delivery service can operate in one of two modes: "Full Metadata" mode and "Reduced Metadata" mode.

+In Full Metadata mode, the protocol does not attempt to hide or avoid collecting any of the client's metadata.
+In Reduced Metadata mode, the individual operations leak as little metadata as possible to the DS.

+The protocol defined in this document allows for both modes through the use of enums and optional fields.
+A DS running in one specific mode has to validate that the protocol messages conform with that mode.
+For simplicity, the main part of this document specifies only the parts relevant for the normal mode, with the remaining parts specified in {{privacy-preserving-message-delivery}}.
-{{privacy-preserving-message-delivery}}.

 # Terminology

-This document uses the terminology defined in the MLS protocol specification with the following additions:
+This document uses the terminology defined in {{!I-D.ietf-mls-protocol}} with the following additions:

-TODO: For now and for simplicity, we require that DS' be reachable directly under their domain.
-Domain delegation is easily possible and will be defined in the future.
-* DS Domain: Fully qualified domain name as defined in RFC 2181 under which a given DS can be reached and which is indicated by the identifiers of their users.
+* DS Domain: Fully qualified domain name as defined in RFC 2181 that represents the DS.
+This does not necessarily have to be the domain under which the DS is reachable on the network.
+Discovering that domain is the responsibility of the MIMI transport protocol over which the MIMI DS protocol runs.
 TODO: User/client/identifiers definitions are preliminary.
 * User: The operator of one or more clients, identified by its user identifier.